JetBrains/kotlin-web-site/pages/docs/reference/basic-types.md

 ### Explicit Conversions

 Due to different representations, smaller types are not subtypes of bigger ones.
-If they were, we would not have troubles of the following sort:
+If they were, we would have troubles of the following sort:

 ``` kotlin
 // Hypothetical code, does not actually compile: